 Organic, Fair Trade and other sustainability certification

 A particular body of evidence investigates the effects of sustainability certification schemes which tend to involve farmer training in cultivation techniques as well as a premium price.
 Overall, studies suggest that certification often has modest to large productivity and income effects, but not always.
-All but one of the studies listed below have used propensity score matching to adjust for selection bias, to make sure that any differences between certified and non-certified farmers are indeed due to certification and not other features.
+All but one of the studies listed below have used propensity score matching to adjust for selection bias, to make sure that any differences between certified and non-certified farmers are indeed due to certification and not to other features.

 - Bolwig et al. (2009) evaluate the impact of organic certification in Uganda and find that it contributes to higher farm revenues.
 Another study (not using propensity score matching) has similar results: Jones and Gibbon (2011) use repeated household surveys to examine the impact of an organic contract farming scheme operated by Esco (U) Ltd in Western Uganda, which provided incentives for the production of organic and high-quality cocoa.
 The authors find that households that have been eligible to participate in the scheme are 100 per cent wealthier than non-eligible households (controlling for endogenous programme placement, village heterogeneity and household characteristics).
 Alongside the price premium, 77% of these income increases are attributable to increased productivity driven by improved post-harvest practices.

 - Chiputwa et al. (2014) compare the effects of UTZ certification, UTZ and Fairtrade, and UTZ and Organic certification of farmers in three central Ugandan villages.
 They find that Fairtrade certification increases per capita consumption expenditures by 30% compared to non-certified household; the effects of both UTZ and Organic certification are statistically insignificant.